The High Streets Heritage Action Zones is a government funded project aimed at helping the recovery of local high streets.

 In May 2019 the High Streets Heritage Action Zones was launched.
 It is a £95m government funded project, being delivered by Historic England which aims to help with the recovery of local high streets, from regenerating historic buildings to helping to engage local communities through art and cultural projects.

-In September 2019 it was confirmed that Dudley Council’s application for the Brierley Hill High Street Conservation was successful and that it was to be one of 68 High Streets across England to receive a £1.8m share of the funding.
+In September 2019 it was confirmed that Dudley Council’s application for the Brierley Hill High Street Conservation was successful and that it was to be one of 60 High Streets across England to receive a £1.8m share of the funding.
+In September 2021 the overall grant award was increased by an additional £242,171 in order that extra funding could be provided for Brierley Hill War Memorial.

 Running alongside the project there will be a cultural programme which will be coordinated/led by Brierley Hill Community Forum and there will be a programme of activities designed to engage with the local community.